serco425/stochastic_computing_sound_source_localization/README.md

-# stochastic_computing_sound_source_localization
+# Stochastic_Computing_Sound_Source_Localization

-This repository is based on the MSc.
-Peter Schober's thesis &amp; ICCAD 2022 Paper
+This repository is based on the "Sound Source Localization using Stochastic Computing" paper accepted in ICCAD 2022.

 Please cite the following paper, if you are using the source code: